 It is for schools to decide how the Pupil Premium is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.
 However, schools are to be held accountable for how they have used the additional funding to support pupils from low income families.
 Measures in the performance tables capture the achievement of those pupils covered by the Pupil Premium.

 From September 2012, this information must be published on the school website.
-Below is a breakdown on how Pupil Premium is to be spent during 2017-2018.
+Below is a breakdown on how our Pupil Premium is to be spent.

 At the start of the year all teachers met with the principal to discuss their cohort – looking at groups within it, achievement of pupils during the last academic year and areas for development this year.